A Glimpse of Minimalist Architecture: Jantar Mantar

 The astronomical observatories of Jantar Mantar are minimalist scientific instruments built with concrete and masonry in vivid colors.
 Built between 1724 and 1730, they inspired modernist painters and architects of early twentieth century.
 They offered a glimpse of minimalist architecture much before its time.

 A Solar Observatory in Marble 2

 Jantar Mantar in the western state of Rajasthan in India is a marvelous example of astronomical observation instruments to observe the movement of Sun and other planets.
 As technological devices, these structures have set a standard for the construction of buildings where the form is determined by function and is devoid of any ornamentation or added architectural features.
 In fact, that was the modernist doctrine made popular by the modernist painters and architects of early twentieth century.
 Jantar Mantar was ahead of the modern movement by several centuries.
 It was built between 1724 and 1730 by Maharajah Sawaii Jai Singh II of Jaipur and offered a glimpse of Minimalist Architecture influenced by the forces of nature.

 Smaller observatories 3

 Astronomical Observatories of Jantar Mantar

 Maharajah Jai Singh built astronomical observatories across five locations in India, in order to understand the accuracy of planetary movement and to explore variations in readings at different locations.
 These locations include Delhi, Jaipur, Ujjain, Varanasi and Mathura.
 Interestingly, all locations have historical, political and religious significance as well.
-Four of these observatories still exist today except for the observatories in Mathura.
+These observatories still exist today except for the observatories in Mathura.
 The best preserved observatories are those in Jaipur, which are also on UNESCO’s World Heritage List.

 Light and shadows on observatories 4